 The #1 requirement of your resume is…

-That was also the top insight for Narendra, whom I coached to make his next big career jump that landed him a $40,000 salary increase at an exciting company.
+That was also the top insight for Narendra, whom I coached to land a step-up job that got him a $40,000 salary increase at an exciting company.

 “My biggest insight from the coaching was creating a readable resume.
 Everything changed for me once I knew how the person sitting in front of me reads my resume.
 Every point showed what difference I had made in that project and my team.
 This change made me land the correct interviews I was looking for.”Narendra